Emacs Lisp for Perl Programmers

 (set-buffer some-stuff)

-(re-search-forward pattern) ;; uses current buffer
+(if (re-search-forward pattern nil t) ;; uses current buffer

-(setq first_capture (match-string 1))
+(setq first-capture (match-string 1)))

 $first_capture = $1;